Serbian Cyrillic alphabet

-The Serbian Cyrillic alphabet (Српска ћирилица, /sr/), also known as the Serbian script, (Српско писмо, /sr/), is a standardized variation of the Cyrillic script used to write Serbo-Croatian, namely its Serbian and Bosnian (mainly in Republika Srpska) standard varieties.
+The Serbian Cyrillic alphabet (српска ћирилица, /sr/) is a standardized variation of the Cyrillic script used to write the Serbian language and the Serbo-Croatian varieties of Bosnian and Montenegrin.
+(Note: In practice, the vast majority of Bosnian is written in Gaj's Latin script rather than Serbian Cyrillic.
+For Montenegrin, a separate Montenegrin Cyrillic alphabet exists and expands upon Serbian Cyrillic with two additional letters; these letters, however, have not entered everyday use in Montenegro.
+See Serbo-Croatian for more information.)
+It is the official first script of the modern standard Serbian language along with Gaj's Latin alphabet, which according to Serbian law, can be used in parallel.

 It originated in medieval Serbia and was significantly reformed in the 19th century by the Serbian philologist and linguist Vuk Karadžić.

-The Serbian Cyrillic alphabet is one of the two official scripts used to write modern standard Serbian, the other being Gaj's Latin alphabet.
 Karadžić based his reform on the earlier 18th-century Slavonic-Serbian script.
 Following the principle of "write as you speak and read as it is written" (piši kao što govoriš, čitaj kao što je napisano), he removed obsolete letters, eliminated redundant representations of iotated vowels, and introduced the letter J from the Latin script.
 He also created new letters for sounds unique to Serbian phonology.
-Around the same time, Ljudevit Gaj led the standardization of the Latin script for use in western South Slavic languages, applying similar phonemic principles.
+According to that, Ljudevit Gaj with the help of Vuk Karadžić, led the standardization of the Latin script for use in western South Slavic languages, applying similar phonemic principles.

 As a result of these parallel reforms, Serbian Cyrillic and Gaj’s Latin alphabet have a one-to-one correspondence.
 The Latin digraphs Lj, Nj, and Dž are treated as single letters, just as their Cyrillic counterparts are.
-The reformed Serbian Cyrillic alphabet was officially adopted in the Principality of Serbia in 1868 and remained the sole official script into the interwar period.
+The reformed Serbian Cyrillic alphabet was officially adopted in Principality of Serbia in 1868 and remained the sole official script into the interwar period.
 Both scripts were recognized in the Kingdom of Yugoslavia and the Socialist Federal Republic of Yugoslavia.
-During the latter period, Gaj’s Latin alphabet gained greater prominence, especially in urban and multiethnic contexts.
+During the latter period, Gaj’s Latin alphabet gained greater prominence, especially in multiethnic contexts, but also to facilitate correspondence with foreign languages such as English, German, and French.

-Today, both scripts are in official use for Serbian.
-In Serbia, Cyrillic has the constitutional status of "official script", while the Latin script is designated as "script in official use" for minority and practical purposes.
+During the period of Socialist Yugoslavia and Federal Republic of Yugoslavia, both scripts were in official use for Serbian.
+Since 2006 in Serbia, Cyrillic has the constitutional status of "official script", while the Latin script is designated as "script in official use" for minority and practical purposes.
 Cyrillic is also an official script in Montenegro and Bosnia and Herzegovina, alongside the Latin alphabet.